 1. Use a Simple, Standard Font

 Stick to ATS-friendly fonts like Arial, Calibri, Georgia, Helvetica, or Times New Roman.
 Avoid fancy or script fonts that may not render correctly.
-Learn more in our guide on the best font for resume.

 2. Avoid Headers, Footers, and Tables